September 10

 More expensive pans are smoother out of the box and some are prettier, which you may think are worth paying for.
 But they will all require seasoning, and they will all get smoother and more nonstick with use.

 If you have the budget, you can go for Field or another boutique brand, but we think American-made Lodge is great.
-The surface is rougher, but it fills in and smooths over with every use, so you'll have a nonstick pan before you know it.
+The surface is rougher, but it fills in and smooths over with use, so you'll have a nonstick pan before you know it.

 If you're worried about cast iron on the glass cooktop, or don't want to deal with the weight, go with heavier gauge carbon steel for nearly identical performance.